 Restorative Dentistry

-Dental Bridge
+Dental Bridge in Nashville, TN

-Professional Dental Bridge
+Nashville Dental Bridge Overview

 What it is: A fixed prosthetic that bridges the gap created by one or more missing teeth by anchoring to adjacent teeth or implants.
 Unlike removable partial dentures, a dental bridge is permanently cemented in place for a stable, natural-feeling solution.